-- (1) The central bank shall not grant, and no bank shall hold, a banking licence unless it maintains and continues to maintain in Mauritius, an amount paid as stated capital or an amount of assigned capital of not less than 400 million rupees or the equivalent amount in any freely convertible currency held in assets in or outside Mauritius, as may be approved by the central bank or such higher amount as may be prescribed, after deduction of the accumulated losses of the bank. - (2) Subject to subsection (3), every bank shall maintain, in Mauritius, capital of not less than 10 per cent, or such higher ratio as may be determined by the central bank, of such of that bank's risk assets and of other types of risks, as may be specified by the central bank, the basis of computation, including the definition of capital and risk assets and other types of risks, being specified by the central bank. - (3) The central bank may require a higher percentage or ratio from a bank taking into account the requirement of subsection (4). - (4) In determining the percentage specified in subsection (3) for different banks, the central bank shall have regard to - - (a) the nature, scale and risks of the bank's operations; - (b) other financial resources available to the bank; and - (c) the amount and nature of capital required, in the central bank's opinion, to protect the interests of depositors and potential depositors and the public. - (5) Notwithstanding subsection (2), in the case of a bank in receivership or in an action contemplated under Part IX of this Act, the central bank may temporarily set a different percentage or ratio.
+- (1) The central bank shall not grant, and no bank shall hold, a banking licence unless it maintains and continues to maintain in Mauritius, an amount paid as stated capital or an amount of assigned capital of not less than 400 million rupees or the equivalent amount in any freely convertible currency held in assets in or outside Mauritius, as may be approved by the central bank or such higher amount as may be prescribed, after deduction of the accumulated losses of the bank. - (2) Every bank shall maintain, in Mauritius, capital of such percentage or ratio as may be determined by the central bank, of such of that bank's risk assets and of other types of risks, as may be specified by the central bank, the basis of computation, including the definition of capital and risk assets and other types of risks, being specified by the central bank.

+(3) Repealed

+- (4) In determining the percentage or ratio specified in subsection (2) for different banks, the central bank shall have regard to - - (a) the nature, scale and risks of the bank's operations; - (b) other financial resources available to the bank; and - (c) the amount and nature of capital required, in the central bank's opinion, to protect the interests of depositors and potential depositors and the public. - (5) Notwithstanding subsection (2), in the case of a bank in receivership or in an action contemplated under Part IX of this Act, the central bank may temporarily set a different percentage or ratio.